 - Trails Collection privileges are NOT available for Family Courtesy Card holders to use

 - Encore RV Parks will only accommodate RVs that are fully self-contained.
 NO tents, popups or van conversions.

 - Some Encore RV Parks (eg. Portland-Fairview in Oregon) may have stricter rules around the AGE of the RV (eg. no RVs older than 10 years).
 Rules can vary from park to park, so be sure to call ahead and check on their rules before making a reservation as it may not be honored upon arrival if you don’t qualify according to their rules.

 Remember, if your annual dues are coming up soon, you can call and ask TT to sign you up but hold off starting the Trails Collection access until your dues date.
-They will charge you the $214 right away but at least you won’t be paying $214 for say just 3 months of access and be charged again with your next round of Trails Collection dues.
-You will get access for the full year for your $214.
+They will charge you the $315 right away but at least you won’t be paying $315 for say just 3 months of access and be charged again with your next round of Trails Collection dues.
+You will get access for the full year for your $315.
 This is what we did (but back in 2017 it was just $199).

-n fact, we signed up online right away the first weekend it became available, then a TT Membership Representative called me on Monday and offered to delay our commencement date until our dues anniversary in early December.
-This saved us from being charged $199 in August (the original price) and another $199 in December.
+In fact, we signed up online right away the first weekend it became available, then a TT Membership Representative called me on Monday and offered to delay our commencement date until our dues anniversary in early December.
+This saved us from being charged in August and again in December.
 Of course, we can’t use the Trails Collection during that time, but we didn’t need to anyway.
-We do plan to use it in December though, so it made sense for us to delay our start date and avoid having to pay the $199 twice just a few months apart.
+We do plan to use it in December though, so it made sense for us to delay our start date and avoid having to pay the Trails Collection add on fee twice, just a few months apart.